bereyhi-courses/dl-utoronto/materials.md

 #### Overfitting and Regularization
 * [Regularization](https://www.deeplearningbook.org/): Chapter 7 of [[GYC]](https://www.deeplearningbook.org/)
 * [Overfitting and Regularization](https://www.bishopbook.com/): Chapter 9 - Sections 9.1 to 9.3 of [[BB]](https://www.bishopbook.com/)
+* [Tikhonov](https://epubs.siam.org/doi/abs/10.1137/S0895479897326432) Paper _Tikhonov Regularization and Total Least Squares_ published in 1999 by _G.
+Golub et al._ illustrating the Tikhonov Regularization work
+* [Lasso](https://academic.oup.com/jrsssb/article/58/1/267/7027929) Paper _Regression Shrinkage and Selection Via the Lasso_ published in 1996 by _R.
+Tibshirani_ proposing the legendary Lasso
 * [Dropout 1](https://arxiv.org/abs/1207.0580) Paper _Improving neural networks by preventing co-adaptation of feature detectors_ published in 2012 by _G.
 Hinton et al._ proposing Dropout
 * [Dropout 2](https://jmlr.org/papers/v15/srivastava14a.html) Paper _Dropout: A Simple Way to Prevent Neural Networks from Overfitting_ published in 2014 by _N.
 Srivastava et al._ providing some analysis and illustrations on Dropout

 #### Data: Data Distribution, Data Cleaning, and Outliers
 * [Data](https://arxiv.org/abs/2102.05242): Chapter 8 of the Book _Patterns, predictions, and actions: A story about machine learning_ by _Moritz Hardt and B. Recht_ published in 2021
 * [Data Processing in Python](https://arxiv.org/abs/2211.04630) Open Book _Minimalist Data Wrangling with Python_ by _Marek Gagolewski_ going through data processing in Python

+#### Normalization
+[Normalization](https://proceedings.neurips.cc/paper/2020/hash/9b8619251a19057cff70779273e95aa6-Abstract.html) Paper _Is normalization indispensable for training deep neural network?_ published in 2020 by _J.
+Shao et al._ discussing the meaning and effects of normalization
+[Batch-Norm](https://proceedings.mlr.press/v37/ioffe15.html) Paper _Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift_ published in 2015 by _S.
+Ioffe and C. Szegedy_ proposing Batch Normalization
+[Batch-Norm Meaning](https://proceedings.neurips.cc/paper/2018/hash/905056c1ac1dad141560467e0a99e1cf-Abstract.html) Paper _How Does Batch Normalization Help Optimization?_ published in 2018 by _S.
+Santurkar et al._ discussing why Batch Normalization works: they claim that the main reason is that loss landscape is getting much smoother

+### Chapter 4: Convolutional NNs
+#### Development of CNNs
+[Hubel and Wiesel Study](https://pmc.ncbi.nlm.nih.gov/articles/PMC1359523/) Paper _Receptive fields, binocular interaction and functional architecture in the cat's visual cortex_ published in 1962 by _D.
+Hubel and T. Wiesel_ elaborating their finding on visual understanding
+[Neocognitron](https://link.springer.com/article/10.1007/BF00344251) Paper _Neocognitron: A self-organizing neural network model for a mechanism of pattern recognition unaffected by shift in position_ published in 1980 by _K.
+Fukushima _ proposing the Neocognitron as a computational model for visual learning
+[Backpropagating on LeNet](https://direct.mit.edu/neco/article/1/4/541/5515/Backpropagation-Applied-to-Handwritten-Zip-Code) Paper _Backpropagation Applied to Handwritten Zip Code Recognition_ published in 1989 by _Y.
+LeCun et al._ developing backpropagation for LeNet
+[LeNet](https://link.springer.com/article/10.1007/BF00344251) Paper _Gradient-Based Learning Applied to Document Recognition_ published in 1998 by _Y.
+LeCun et al._ discussing LeNet